 Simon explains, “We are always on the lookout for great investment opportunities and this particular part of Liverpool had caught our attention as there was some really exciting development plans taking shape for the area.”

 The apartment Simon purchased is in the heart of the Peel development area called Peel Waters, walking distance from the Liver building and Albert Dock.
-The area currently has approved planning permission for a new Luxury Cruise Liner Terminal, the New Isle of Man Ferry Terminal and a new build hotel, in addition to three new high rise apartment blocks with a mix of retail and residential units already under construction.
+The area currently has approved planning permission for a new Luxury Cruise Liner Terminal and a new build hotel, and construction already underway on the new Isle of Man Ferry Terminal in addition to three new high rise apartment blocks with a mix of retail and residential units.

 “When I saw this apartment for sale it felt like a great opportunity.
 It desperately needed modernisation but offered really generous living accommodation, private underground car parking and 24 hour security and concierge services.
 What really sold it to me was the impressive floor to ceiling windows with the stunning waterfront view.
 It was a great chance to secure a property already located in such an up and coming area.”